-The former Commissioner for Environment was said to have slumped and fallen from a balcony in his country home in Ogbolomabiri, Nembe Local Government Area of the state.
+The former Commissioner for Environment in Bayelsa state, Chief Lionel Jonathan-Omo is dead.
+He was said to have fallen from a balcony in his country home in Ogbolomabiri, Nembe Local Government Area of the state.

-“Lionel Jonthan-Omo, who is from Nembe, trained as a lawyer and taught law at the Rivers State University of Science and Technology for several years.
+‘’Jonathan-Omo who is from Nembe was a trained lawyer and even lectured in the University of science and technology for some years.

-“Until his death, he was a member of the All Progressives Congress (APC).
-During the 2015-2016 Gubernatorial Elections, he was the Deputy Director-General of the Sylva/Igiri Campaign Organisation.
+‘’Till he died, he was a member of the All Progressives Congress (APC) and served as the Deputy Campaign Director-General of the Sylva/Igiri Campaign Organisation’’.

 The late Jonathan was a writer and strongly advocated that Nigeria be returned to commercial agriculture.